-Britain’s decision to leave the European Union and the potential impact of this is the subject of debate at a seminar organised by the Law Society of Scotland and Glasgow Caledonian University (GCU) next month (Thursday, February 23.)
+Britain’s decision to leave the European Union and the potential impact of this is the subject of debate at a seminar organised by the Law Society of Scotland and Glasgow Caledonian University (GCU) tomorrow (Thursday, February 23.)

 The Law Society of Scotland and GCU are hosting the event to bring together students, academics, policy makers and legal professionals to analyse the UK’s withdrawal from the EU.

 The event will welcome a panel of speakers, which include Professor of the University of Strathclyde, Nicole Busby, Peter Geoghegan, investigative journalist and writer, and Anthony Speaight QC.

 Professor Busby’s teaching and research interests are focused in the areas of Labour and Employment Law, Discrimination Law, and European Social Law and Policy.
 Her research explores the constitutionalisation of labour rights, with particular reference to the EU constitution post-Lisbon.

 Investigative journalist Peter Geoghegan was nominated for the Saltire Society First Book Prize for his book, The People’s Referendum: Why Scotland Will Never Be the Same Again, published in 2015.
 He has reported from numerous countries, including Albania, Kosovo, Egypt, Namibia, Zambia, Iceland, Ireland and Scotland, across a range of broadsheet titles and produced documentaries for BBC Radio 4 and others.
 In addition, he edits the Political Insight for the Political Studies Association.

 Queen Council’s Anthony Speaight has specialist experience in public, regulatory and discipline work, especially in relation to the financial services industry.
 He has had particular involvement with cases considering the impact of the Human Rights Act on financial regulation.